kayelet/docker-mysql-python/README.md

 1. Manually do that in the database itself (via the Mysql client or directly in the database)
 2. Use the "drop_tables" API.
 In this case you must have file /sqls/drop_tables.sql (already provided with example tables) with the
    relevant "drop table" statements (the "truncate" statement for the SQL_RUN_LOG already provided in file).
+   * In case a table in one or more of the "drop table" statements does not exist, the program will not fail but rather continue to next statement.
-   NOTE: to use the API you must set a header key first.
+   * To use the API you must set a header key first.
 In this project the value hasn't been encrypted.
          set the key as follows under "Headers" configuration: key-name: Api-Key-Test, value: ayelet
          If not confgured you'll get a "Not Authorized" response.
 ![plot](./README_screenshots/postman_drop_tables.png)